 \textbf{From synthetic to real images:} As highlighted by Sariyildiz~\etal~\cite{Sariyildiz_2023_CVPR}, while the synthetic images generated by Stable Diffusion tend to be highly similar to real ones, there remains a gap that limits the generalization of the model and may negatively impact the performance.
 We first observed this phenomenon when using the synthetic dataset generated by Stable Diffusion as a direct replacement for the replay memory in the exemplar-free class-incremental learning setting.
 As depicted in Table~\ref{tab:syntheticmem}, when using synthetic images as exemplars for the past classes, LUCIR has difficulty generalizing to the real test dataset and achieves significantly lower accuracy compared to using real exemplars in the memory.
 Moreover, while it performs better than exemplar-based methods used without any replay memory, it is not competitive with approaches specifically designed for this challenging setting.
-Secondly, the impact of the gap between synthetic and real data may also be observed at the classifier level when using our proposed SDDR method in the most challenging settings where the synthetic images highly outnumber real exemplars in the small replay memory.
-Finetuning the classifier on a small dataset of real images or using an NME classifier of real exemplars only may help in this situation: for example, on CIFAR100 with 25 incremental steps and 5 exemplars per class in the replay memory, using an NME classifier for LUCIR w/ SDDR would improve the average incremental accuracy by 0.89\emph{p.p.}, reaching 57.21\% while for standard LUCIR it would decrease it by 0.01\emph{p.p.}.
-Sariyildiz~\etal~\cite{Sariyildiz_2023_CVPR} addressed the sim-to-real gap by using strong augmentation policy and multi-crops and experimentally found that it results in a large performance improvement: 51\% relative increase of the accuracy compared to standard limited augmentation in their simplest variant of synthetic ImageNet-100.
-The same approach could also be used for our method, especially as strong augmentations and larger models have been shown to be beneficial for general incremental learning~\cite{lechat2021pseudo}.
+Secondly, the impact of the gap between synthetic and real data may also be observed at the classifier level, especially when using our proposed SDDR method in the most challenging settings where the size of the replay memory is highly limited.
+Fixing old class embeddings learned using real data only, using an NME classifier of real exemplars only, or finetuning the classifier on a small dataset of real images may help in this situation: for example, on CIFAR100 with 25 incremental steps and 5 exemplars per class in the replay memory, using an NME classifier for LUCIR w/ SDDR would improve the average incremental accuracy by 0.89\emph{p.p.}, reaching 57.21\% while for standard LUCIR it would decrease it by 0.01\emph{p.p.}.
+Sariyildiz~\etal~\cite{Sariyildiz_2023_CVPR} addressed the sim-to-real gap by using strong augmentation policy, and multi-crops and experimentally found that it results in a large performance improvement: 51\% relative increase of the accuracy compared to standard limited augmentation in their simplest variant of synthetic ImageNet-100.
+The same approach could be used for our method, especially as strong augmentations and larger models have been shown to be beneficial for incremental learning~\cite{lechat2021pseudo}.